-A. Model Comparisons
+A. Model comparisons

-The results have been compared with several models: AMPT, RQMD, SMASH and JAM [14-16, 28].
+The results have been compared with several models: AMPT, RQMD, SMASH and JAM [11-13, 25].
 For the sake of illustration, we will focus on the JAM and SMASH models.
+URQMD includes similar physics to the JAM model, while AMPT does not include mean field potentials, which, as is discussed below, provides a crucial element to describe the data and understanding the physics.